 Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements including the Annual Governance Statement and Narrative Report, is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-Our work on the Narrative Statement will be completed once we receive a revised version of the accounts to include all the amendments identified in the accounts.
-Our work on the Annual Governance Statement has not identified any changes.
-We plan to issue an unmodified opinion in this respect - refer to appendix E Matters on which we report by exception We are required to report on a number of matters by exception in a number of areas: if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
+Our work on the Narrative Statement has been completed, amendments have been made based on the revised accounts.
+Our work on the Annual Governance Statement has identified one minor change.
+We plan to issue an unmodified opinion in this respect - refer to appendix E Matters on which We are required to report on a number of matters by exception in a number of areas: we report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
 We have nothing to report on these matters from the work completed to date.